kptdaaron/iam-freeradius/Ubuntu 20.04 Installation guide.md

 - Setup access permissions
   ![image](https://user-images.githubusercontent.com/29798188/160750734-af6b6f16-f86d-4019-9847-2ba9f7f81d7d.png)
   > In this section you can opt to use your entire domain or particular group/s within your organization.
 For the simplicity of this guide we will choose the entire       domain and allow access to all system attributes and group information.
 - Once the client has been created, it will generate a certificate.
-Download the certificate which will be needed to connect freeradius with google later on.
+Download and unzip the certificate (.crt and .key) which will be needed to connect freeradius with google later on.
 ![image](https://user-images.githubusercontent.com/29798188/160751354-9c228b82-bca7-4ee4-8cbb-62403170f73a.png)
 - Next is to generate a new credentials (username and password) for the application.
 ![image](https://user-images.githubusercontent.com/29798188/160752098-ef4956e6-e40e-4a08-b167-d03dd3f21019.png)